LemmySmackett/LemmySmackettCom/content/stories/mature/2030_standup_act.md

 With a resigned sigh, you clear the current generation prompt [(Black standup comedian talks about how Monday's suck, in the style of Dave Chappel and Chris Rock)] and type in a new prompt, the one you always use to lull yourself to sleep:

-[(Big Titty Hucow Goth Mommy lovingly feeds you milky milky from her giant size K udders while Sydney Sweeney sings a French lullaby in a string bikini, and then they both jerk you off together with their feet—also Sydney Sweeney is a catgirl and please give her those little jelly been cat pads on her paws for extra grip.
+[(Big Titty Hucow Goth Mommy lovingly feeds you milky milky from her giant size K udders while Sydney Sweeney sings a French lullaby in a string bikini, and then they both jerk you off together with their feet—also Sydney Sweeney is a catgirl and please give her those little jelly bean cat pads on her paws for extra grip.
 No claws.)]

 You snuggle into bed and, with a sigh of serenity, hit play.